julRusVal/julRusVal/README.md

  Hi, I’m Julian
-- I’m interested in ...
+- I’m interested in marine robotics, SLAM, and SONAR.
-- I’m currently learning ...
+- I’m currently pursuing an industial PhD at KTH with the support of Ocean Infinity.

 <!---
 julRusVal/julRusVal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.